Extensions of k-regulous functions from two-dimensional varieties: Introduction

+In recent works the property $1$ is the one which is more commonly taken as the definition of a $k$-regulous function.
+An example of such usage is the paper \cite{open_problems}.
+Moreover this definition has the nice property that it is clearly invariant under biregular isomorphisms, and it does not highlight the space $\R^n$ in any special way.
+For these reasons we choose to use this one in the paper.
+Let us state this formally, for simplicity we will work only with irreducible varieties:

+\begin{defi} Let $X$ be a non-singular irreducible real affine variety.
+We define the ring of $k$-regulous functions, denoted by $\RR^k(X)$, to consist of all the functions satisfying property $1$.
+We associate such functions with their rational representations, such an association is clearly well defined and defines a ring embedding $\RR^k(X)\subset \R(X)$. \end{defi}

+The main result of our paper states that the two possible definitions coincide when the dimension is equal to two.
+Stating it formally:

+\begin{thmABC}{A} Let $X$ be a two-dimensional closed non-singular irreducible subvariety of an affine non-singular irreducible variety $Y$.
+Every $k$-regulous function on $X$ is a restriction of some $k$-regulous function on $Y$. \end{thmABC}

-The theory developed here allows us to prove some additional results regarding regulous functions, not necessarily in dimension $2$.
-The most interesting ones are connected with Hilbert's $17$ Problem.
+The theory developed here allows us to prove some additional results regarding $k$-regulous functions, not necessarily in dimension $2$.
+The most interesting ones are connected with Hilbert's $17$th Problem.
 It has been known for a long time that there exist positive semi-definite polynomials in more than two variables which admit \emph{bad points} i.e. they cannot be written as sums of squares of regular functions (see \cite{bad_points} for some discussion).
 It is desired to study whether there are some weaker regularity conditions which can be imposed on the squared functions.
-The most general result in this spirit known so far follows straight from the Positivestellensatz and says that a psd regular function on a non-singular variety can be written as a sum of 0-regulous functions (see \cite{regular_after_blowingups}).
-We are able to strengthen the result in the following way: \begin{thmABC}{S1} Every positive semi-definite regular function on a non-singular affine variety can be written as a sum of squares of locally Lipschitz $0$-regulous functions. \end{thmABC}

-In a similar manner we are able to give a sufficient condition for a regular function to be representable as a sum of squares of $k$-regulous functions: \begin{thmABC}{S2} Let $X$ be a non-singular affine variety and $f\in\RR(X)$ be a sum of $2k$-th powers of elements of $\R(X)$.
-Suppose that every zero of $f$ is also a zero of its $2k$-th derivative.
-Then it is a sum of squares in $\RR^k(X)$. \end{thmABC} We are unaware precisely how close to being optimal these results are, see Section \ref{Discussion} for more discussion.
+The most general result in this spirit known so far follows straight from the Positivestellensatz and says that a psd regular function can always be written as a sum of squares of 0-regulous functions (see \cite{regular_after_blowingups}).
+We are able to strengthen the result in the following way: \begin{thmABC}{S1} Let $X$ be a non-singular irreducible affine variety.
+Every positive semi-definite function $f\in\RR(X)$ can be written as a sum of squares of locally Lipschitz $0$-regulous functions on $X$. \end{thmABC} In a similar manner we are able to give a sufficient condition for a regular function to be representable as a sum of squares of $k$-regulous functions: \begin{thmABC}{S2} Let $X$ be a non-singular irreducible affine variety and let $f\in\RR(X)$ be a sum of $2k$-th powers of rational functions.
+Suppose that every zero of $f$ is also a zero of its derivatives up to order $2k$.
+Then it is a sum of squares in $\RR^k(X)$. \end{thmABC} These results cannot be improved much further; see Section \ref{Discussion} for discussion.